Skip to Content

 You can also purchase cheap groceries and souvenirs from Green Market Square, an outdoor market in the City Bowl.

-Consider visiting Cape Town in the winter if you are on a budget or in the summer if you prioritize warm weather.
+Consider visiting in the winter if you are on a budget or in the summer if you prioritize warm weather.
 It’s also relatively safe, affordable, and diverse — making it an excellent travel destination for single people, couples, and even families.

 Just remember to follow the advice above to make it the best possible experience.
 Ultimately, your trip to Cape Town will be one to remember, regardless of when you choose to visit.
 Happy travels!